 Volumes 123–142 (1990–2009): Belgian Journal of Botany

 Systematics and Geography of Plants and former titles (published by the National Botanic Garden of Belgium, now Meise Botanic Garden)

-In 1902, on the initiative of T. Durand, the Jardin botanique de l’Etat in Brussels started a home journal, a bulletin of miscellaneous meetings.
-The Bulletin du Jardin Botanique de l’Etat à Bruxelles was continued by E. De Wildeman, W. Robyns, F. Demaret, R. Tournay (1967–1972), A. Robyns (1973–1998) and E. Robbrecht (1999–2009).
-It developed into an international journal devoted to the systematics of all plant groups and fungi, also covering related fields such as phytogeography, evolution, comparative morphology, pollen and spores, and vegetation studies.
-A sketch of its history was published in an anniversary issue (Robbrecht 2002; https://www.jstor.org/stable/3668759).
+In 1902, on the initiative of Théophile Durand, the Jardin botanique de l’État in Brussels started publishing a bulletin containing miscellaneous information about the research at garden.
+The Bulletin du Jardin Botanique de l’État à Bruxelles was continued by Émile De Wildeman, Walter Robyns, Fernand Demaret, Roland Tournay (1967–1972), André Robyns (1973–1998), and Elmar Robbrecht (1999–2009).
+During the course of the 20th century, it developed into an international journal devoted to the systematics of all plants and fungi, but also covering related fields such as phytogeography, evolution, comparative morphology, pollen and spores, and vegetation studies.
+A complete overview of the history of the journal was published in the 100 year anniversary issue (Robbrecht 2002).

 Volumes 37–67 (1967–1998): Bulletin du Jardin Botanique National de Belgique / Bulletin van de Nationale Plantentuin van België

 Volumes 68–79 (1999–2009): Systematics and Geography of Plants